 I can live now, Eagle said, with a kind of gratitude and awe.

 A year and a half later, I returned to Cambodia and found Eagle drunk and flirty.
 He again told me I could write about him, but this time he asked me not to mention the AIDS part of his story as he gave me a knowing smile.
 I had a feeling he thought that little detail wouldn’t help him get new girlfriends, a feeling he was seeing new girlfriends.

 I didn’t ask him if he had started seeing girlfriends again because I couldn’t bear to.
 As long as I didn’t know for sure, I could be disappointed in humanity in general, disappointed in the mere possibility, which seemed easier.
 But my disappointment was still palpable.
 Even the most extremely broad and inclusive morality would require the extramarital girlfriends of a guy like Eagle to know about his disease.

 I still intended to tell the whole story, to the extent that I knew it.
 I felt I could have used his real name, because I had prior permission, but when I decided to write this epilogue, including speculative suggestion, I decided to change his name throughout the story.
 In real life, Eagle’s name is much better.

-A friend of mine observed that even in his inability to change his ways or seize a transformational moment, Eagle again seemed intertwined with the larger story of Cambodia, which remains one of the poorest countries in the world, it’s economy fueled in large part by charity workers, many of whom doubt the place will ever actually change.
+A friend of mine observed that even in his inability to change his ways or seize a transformational moment, Eagle again seemed intertwined with the larger story of Cambodia, which remains one of the poorest countries in the world, its economy fueled in large part by charity workers, many of whom lack hope.

 For me the verdict is not yet in.
 Eagle may have simply been in a rut when I last saw him.
 Maybe the next visit will be better.